-After Judge John T. Ward was sworn into the East Texas federal bench in September 1999, the number of filings of patent infringement lawsuits in the Eastern District of Texas quickly jumped from about 32 to about 234 suits per year.7 This increase is not due to nation-wide increased patent infringement case filings which have remained relatively steady since 2000 at between 2,200 and 2,800 per year.8
+After Judge Ward was sworn into the East Texas federal bench in September 1999, the number of filings of patent infringement lawsuits in the Eastern District of Texas quickly jumped from about 32 to about 234 suits per year.

-Despite the fact that there was often no substantial connection between East Texas and the patent cases filed there-for example, because physical evidence, documentary evidence, key witnesses, parties' office location(s), and parties' states of incorporation usually were located elsewhere-more patent suits were filed in the Eastern District of Texas than in any other district in the country.
-The graph below identifies the respective number of patent filings
+Despite the fact that there often was no substantial connection between East Texas and the patent cases filed there-for example, because physical evidence, documentary evidence, key witnesses, parties' office location(s), and parties' states of incorporation usually were located elsewhere-more patent suits were filed recently in the Eastern District of Texas than in any other district in the country.
+Exhibit 1 identifies the respective number of patent filings during 2008 in the top five districts, which respectively were the Eastern District of Texas, Northern District of California, Central District of California, District of Delaware, and the Northern District of Illinois.